ritikjaiswal31/FoodForward/README.md

-## Food Forward – From Excess to Access
+# 🥗 Food Forward – From Excess to Access
-Food Forward is a mobile application designed to bridge the gap between restaurants/mess providers and NGOs.
-The app facilitates the collection of excess food by NGOs, which is then distributed to underprivileged communities.
-This not only combats food waste but also contributes to hunger alleviation in a streamlined, tech-driven way.

-### Key Features:
--> Connects food donors (restaurants, messes) with NGOs.

--> Real-time notifications for food availability.

--> Simple and intuitive UI for easy food listing and collection.

--> Helps reduce food waste and support those in need.

-### Tech Stack:
+Food Forward is a mobile application that serves as a bridge between food donors—such as restaurants and mess providers—and NGOs working to combat hunger.
+By facilitating real-time communication and seamless food donation processes, the app ensures that surplus food reaches those who need it most, effectively reducing food wastage and contributing to a more sustainable and equitable society.

+## 🌟 Key Features
+🔗 Donor-NGO Connectivity
+Connects restaurants, canteens, and mess providers with NGOs ready to collect and distribute surplus food.

+🔔 Real-time Notifications
+Instant alerts for NGOs when food becomes available, ensuring timely collection and minimum waste.

+🧾 Easy Food Listing
+Intuitive interface for donors to list excess food in just a few taps.

+🛡️ Social Impact
+Reduces food waste and helps feed underprivileged communities with dignity and efficiency.

+## 🛠️ Tech Stack
+Layer	Technology
--> Frontend: Flutter (Dart)
+Frontend:	Flutter (Dart)

--> Backend: Firebase (Authentication, Firestore, Storage)
+Backend:	Firebase Authentication
+          Cloud Firestore
+          Firebase Storage

+## 📸 Screenshots

 ![image](https://github.com/user-attachments/assets/f7269181-652c-4540-b888-fde3ddd8f450)